-Definition and Examples of Housing Expense Ratio
+Definition and Example of the Housing Expense Ratio

 - Alternate names: house-to-income ratio, front-end DTI ratio, PITI ratio